Modern Slavery Statement — Gardener Chessington

 Our corporate values mandate ethical conduct and respect for human rights.
 As part of our modern slavery policy, we require all employees and contractors to adhere to standards that forbid any form of coerced labour, debt bondage, or exploitative working conditions.
 We provide training to staff so they can identify signs of labour exploitation and act promptly.
 Gardener Chessington views compliance with this anti-slavery policy as integral to our business integrity.

-Inspection and supplier audit imagery We operate a zero-tolerance policy towards modern slavery and related abuses.
+The image captures a close-up view of a gardener's hands watering a vibrant flower bed in a backyard garden, with a silver watering can pouring water onto various flowering plants, including pink and yellow blooms, with green foliage surrounding them.
+The garden area features a mix of flowering plants, green grass, and leafy shrubs, situated in an outdoor space that appears well-maintained and lush.
+In the background, blurred greenery and natural sunlight suggest a pleasant weather condition, typical of outdoor gardening in Chessington.
+The scene emphasizes garden care activities and showcases plant diversity, aligning with professional gardening and landscaping services offered by Gardener Chessington in the local area.
+We operate a zero-tolerance policy towards modern slavery and related abuses.
 This means that any confirmed instance of forced or exploitative labour will trigger immediate corrective actions, which may include contract termination, supplier remediation plans, and cooperation with authorities where necessary.
 Our zero-tolerance stance is supported by written contractual clauses requiring suppliers to comply with applicable labour and human rights laws and to allow audits and inspections.

 Due Diligence, Supplier Audits and Risk Assessment